epfl-ada/ada-2022-project-rakijada/README.md

 ### Feasibility
 ---
-- 4GB of reviews - RAM frinedly!
-The model for aspect based sentiment is powerful, but it is time consuming.
-During observational study (see step 5 in methods) we will generate aspect sentiments for carefully selected pairs and not for all reviews.
+- 4GB of reviews - RAM-friendly!
+The model for aspect-based sentiment is powerful, but it is time-consuming.
+During the observational study (see step 5 in methods), we will generate aspect sentiments for carefully selected pairs and only for some reviews.

 ## Methods
 ---